Emmannydev/Fintech-Wallet-App/README.md

  * The API documentation includes a Webhook guide mentioning an X-YC-signature header, which lacks clear identification.
    * Suggestion : Enhancing the documentation with detailed explanations or examples would assist devs in correctly implementing and utilizing webhooks.

- * Due to time constraint for submission could not develop Authorization aspects of API .
+ * Due to time constraint for submission could not develop Authorization features of my API .